- What Is Aetna Insurance?

 AAC can help you understand your coverage benefits so you can get into treatment right away.
-Call our admissions navigators at 1-888-685-5770 to find out just what your insurance covers at one of our rehab facilities or fill out the form below.
+Call our admissions navigators at 1-888-685-5770 or get a text to find out just what your insurance covers at one of our rehab facilities or fill out the form below.
 All calls are 100% confidential and we’re available 24/7 to speak with you.
 Plus, there’s no obligation to make any decisions today; we’re here to support you and help you better understand how to successfully work toward recovery.

 .
 Aetna. (n.d.).
 Our corporate profile.